johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### A note about the terminal on Windows: Git Bash
 - Powershell can also do it all, if you don't want another tool basically doing the same

 ### Variables & Functions
+- Every single go file starts with a package declaration
+- You can call this whatever you like but the conventions of idiomatic go states to use a main package
+- Every go program has to have at least one function named ``main``

 ### Pointers
 ### Types and Structs
 ### Receivers: Structs with functions